-In the Indonesian state of Meghalaya, in the northeastern part of the country, there is a remarkable practice of training fig trees to grow into bridges.
-The caretakers slowly but surely manipulate the tree roots as the grow, pushing them along and weaving them into walkways and river crossings.
-The process can take up to 15 years, but once complete, the bridges are usable for anywhere between 500 to 600 years.
+In the Indian state of Meghalaya, in the northeastern part of the country, there is a remarkable practice of training fig trees to grow into bridges.
+The caretakers slowly but surely manipulate the tree roots as they grow, pushing them along and weaving them into walkways and river crossings.
+The process can take up to 15 years, but once complete, the bridges are usable for between 500 and 600 years.
 As the trees grow, the bridges become sturdier thanks to the strengthening and thickening of the roots.
 The bridges also have to particularly useful attribute of being self-renewing, especially given they don’t require the same sort of upkeep as man-made structures.
-Plus, they just look damn cool.
+Plus, they just look cool.

 Lucky Knot Bridge

 |Changsha, China||2016||600 feet||Next Architects|

 Another cool pedestrian bridge comes from China-based Next Architects.
 These designers got their inspiration from the Mobius ring — which is essentially a ring that twists — and knotting, a form of Chinese folk art that utilizes knots to create decorative shapes.
 The bridge passes about 78 feet over a river, and spans more than 600 feet in length.
 Three pedestrian lanes slink up and down across its spine, connecting two parks on opposite sides of a river.